 - Verify that the internal control system operates according to its original design.

-- Establish whether it is adequate for the purposes of the investigation, especially as a guarantee of the reliability of the probative material it provides and as a source of said material.
+- Establish whether it is adequate for the investigation, especially as a guarantee of the reliability of the probative material it provides and as a source of said material.

 - Check the adequate safeguard of assets and resources of the organization.